Quality of life’s role in improving exercise study participation for

 It’s critical for cancer survivors to follow recommended healthy lifestyle guidelines for diet, physical activity and other behaviors because they lower the risk for recurrence and secondary cancers, as well as other conditions such as heart disease and diabetes.

-However, adherence is generally low among cancer survivors, according to a study published in in 2007 by the Journal of Clinical Oncology.
+However, adherence is generally low among cancer survivors, according to a study published in 2007 by the Journal of Clinical Oncology.
 Fewer than 20% of those questioned met daily nutrition guidelines, and less than half complied with recommended physical activity levels.

 As obesity is a major risk factor for endometrial cancer and several other diseases, improving adherence is of particular importance for endometrial cancer survivors.